d3vilh/vpntv/README.md

          * **wifi2wifi_enable** - enable/disable VT over WiFi connection.
 VPNTV connects to your home WiFi network and create new WiFi network for your TV.
 You need to configure here WiFi network name and password of new AP which will be up on vpntv.
 Used only if you have WiFi dongle connected to your Raspberry Pi.
 Can't be used with other connection options at the same time.

          * **wifi_mod_enable** - enable/disable custom WiFi modules installation.
 You need to enable it if your WiFi dongle does not support AP mode by Raspberry Pi OS by default.
-List of all supported WiFi dongles can be found [here](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md).
+[Refer to the list](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md) of all supported WiFi dongles.

          * **wifi2ethernet_enable** - enable/disable TV over Ethernet connection.
 Used only if your TV has Ethernet cable connected to your Raspberry Pi.
 Can't be used with other connection options at the same time.